LearningKijo/SecurityResearcher-Note/ProductResearch-Note-Folder/Day02-MDE-MDI-BetterTogether-Part2.md

 ![image](https://github.com/LearningKijo/SecurityResearcher-Note/assets/120234772/31317e90-158e-44f2-94e9-a282e7689c5c)
 > MDE alert, Suspicious sequence of exploration activities

+In 'MDE + MDI: Better Together Part 1 & Part 2', I explored reconnaissance detection, emphasizing the robust detection capabilities when both products are used in tandem.
+I plan to delve into additional insights such as hunting, response, and other attack phases in the future.
+Thank you for reading !!

 #### Disclaimer
 The views and opinions expressed herein are those of the author and do not necessarily reflect the views of company.